-We are a not for profit organisation championing Irish Film and animation in the UK.
-We run a year-round programme of Irish film screenings and industry workshops and an annual 5 day Irish Film Festival across London each November.
+We are a not for profit organisation championing Irish Film and Animation in the UK.
+We run a year-round programme of Irish Film screenings and industry workshops, the annual Irish Film London Awards, the St. Patrick's Film Festival each March and an annual 5 day Irish Film Festival across London each November.

-Explore some of our previous work, including trailers and photos from our previous festivals and screenings, click on the +Archive section below.
+Explore some of our previous work, including trailers and photos from our previous festivals and screenings, click on the +Archive section above.